-Assuming that the L.W. formula (eqn \ref{volt}) holds (which should apply only if the uniform charge motion would last indefinitely and the charges generating the field would not be shielded by conductors) we expect, in our typical beam operating conditions, pulse height of the order of 10 mV out of our sensors.
+Assuming that the L.W. formula in eqn.\,\ref{volt} holds (which should apply only if the uniform charge motion would last indefinitely and the charges generating the field would not be shielded by conductors) we expect, in our typical beam operating conditions, pulse heights of the order of 10 mV out of our sensors.
 In the more realistic hypothesis that the L.W. formula should be corrected to take into account the beam pipe shielding and the finite lifetime for the charges uniform motion, as it is in our experiment, the expected amplitude, cfr. fig.\ref{fig2}, would be of the order of few nanoVolt and hence unmeasurable.

-We used six sensors: four of them, A1,A2,A3 and A4 in the following, located at a (longitudinal) distance of 92 cm from the beam exit flange (cfr. fig \ref{fig5}), in a cross configuration, each at a transverse distance of 5 cm from the beam line.
+We used six sensors: four of them, A1, A2, A3 and A4 in the following, are located at a longitudinal distance of 92 cm from the beam exit flange in a cross configuration, each at a transverse distance of 5 cm from the beam line (cfr. fig.\,\ref{fig5}).
 The main purpose of these four sensors is to provide reference for the other two detectors A5 and A6 located through out the measurements at various longitudinal and transverse coordinates along the beam trajectory.